hide.me VPN full review

 Hide.me used to have two choices for paid subscriptions.
 The 'Plus' option had a limit of 75GB per month.
 That's all gone, and now there's just the free and paid-for tiers.

-As with other services, the price varies depending upon how long you sign up for, and the cheapest option is the two-year deal which works out at £4.61 per month (billed £119.99 every two years).
-In the US, that's $4.99 per month and $129.95 billed every 24 months.
-At the time of writing, hide.me was also adding two extra months free on top.
+As with other services, the price varies depending upon how long you sign up for, and the cheapest option is the two-year deal which works out at £5 per month (billed £119.99 every two years).
+In the US, that's $5.41 per month and $129.95 billed every 24 months.
+At the time of writing, hide.me was offering two extra months free on top, but factoring these into the monthly price to make it appear lower, and thus making the months not free at all.

 You can see these options on hide.me's website.

 While these prices are higher than rivals' such as NordVPN, it can still work out cheaper if you regularly need to have 10 devices connected at the same time - Nord allows six simultaneous connections.
-That's an unlikely scenario, though.
+Most people don't require 10 simultaneous connections, so it's a moot point.

-You can see our recommendations - including Nord - in our roundup of the best VPN services.
+You can see which other services we recommend in our roundup of the best VPN services.

 Price comparison from over 24,000 stores worldwide